skyflowapi/skyflow-android/README.md

 ```
 `Notes:`
 - values of SkyflowElements will be returned in element state object only when `env` is `DEV`, else it is empty string i.e, '', but in case of CARD_NUMBER type element when the `env` is `PROD` for all the card types except AMEX, it will return first eight digits, for AMEX it will return first six digits and rest all digits in masked format.
-- `selectedCardScheme` will exist only for `CARD_NUMBER` element state and its value will be populated only when card brand choice selection is triggered, otherwise, it will always be an empty string.
+- `selectedCardScheme` is only populated for the `CARD_NUMBER` element states when a user chooses a card brand.
+By default, `selectedCardScheme` is an empty string.

 ##### Sample code snippet for using listeners
 ```kt